OpenOPC/OpenILT/Docs/project.md

-# PVILT
+# MTILT

-`PVILT` is an open-source library built on [OpenILT](https://github.com/OpenOPC/OpenILT/tree/main) for inverse lithography technology (ILT) research.
+`MTILT` is an open-source library built on [detectron2](https://detectron2.readthedocs.io/en/latest/index.html) and [OpenILT](https://github.com/OpenOPC/OpenILT/tree/main) for inverse lithography technology (ILT) research.
 Apart from the basic ILT optimization, this library also comes equipped with various multi-objectives optimization (MOO) methods.
-For more details, please refer to [Introductions](./Docs/introductions.md) and [API instructions](./Docs/API_Documentation.md).
-To better understand and use this repo code, we recommend you refer to the [file description](./Docs/structure.md).
+For more details, please refer to [Introductions](introductions.md) and [API instructions](API_Documentation.md).
+To better understand and use this repo code, we recommend you refer to the [file description](structure.md).

 ## Installation